Trent Hills

-The Municipality of Trent Hills is a township municipality in Northumberland County in Central Ontario, Canada.
+The Municipality of Trent Hills is a municipality in Northumberland County in Central Ontario, Canada.
 It is on the Trent River and was created in 2001 through the amalgamation of the municipalities of Campbellford/Seymour, Percy Township, and Hastings Village.
 Thereafter it was known briefly as Campbellford/Seymour, Percy, Hastings.

 Communities

 The municipality was historically four separate administrative subdivisions: the former town of Campbellford; the former village of Hastings; Seymour Township; and Percy Township.
 The latter two retain the status of geographic townships.

 There are three main population centres in Trent Hills: Campbellford; Hastings; and the former village of Warkworth, formerly the municipal seat of Percy Township prior to the amalgamation of Trent Hills.
 Smaller communities within the municipality include: